Updated June 14th, 2022

 Orvium and Openness

-Open Data is still in its early stages, with Open Data policies changing constantly, so it may take some more time to fully understand its potential and complexity as communities and best practices to enable it to continue to emerge.
+Open Data is still in its early stages and policies change constantly.
+Therefore, it may take some more time to fully understand its potential and complexity as communities and best practices enable it to continue to move forward.
 The good news is that there is a huge potential already.
 There are also steps and regulations in place to switch the default to open.

 Orvium encourages the Open Data movement and believes that it gives people a voice and the right to change and take part in governmental and public policies for a more open future.
 Not just that, but Open Data has many benefits at national, regional, and international levels.
 To read more about how invested we are in a more open future, check out our platform.